alberttrann/Paper_Classifier/README.md

     *   **Cons:** The order of the chain matters, and errors can propagate down the chain.

 *   **c.
 Label Powerset:**
-    *   **How it works:** You transform the problem into a regular multi-class problem by treating every unique *combination* of labels as a single new class.
+    *   **How it works:** We transform the problem into a regular multi-class problem by treating every unique *combination* of labels as a single new class.
         *   `{'math'}` becomes Class 1.
         *   `{'cs'}` becomes Class 2.
         *   `{'physics'}` becomes Class 3.
         *   **`{'math', 'cs'}` becomes Class 4.**
         *   **`{'cs', 'physics'}` becomes Class 5.**
     *   **Pros:** Captures label correlations perfectly.
-    *   **Cons:** Leads to a massive explosion in the number of classes if you have many possible combinations.
+    *   **Cons:** Leads to a massive explosion in the number of classes if we have many possible combinations.
 Not practical for our dataset.

 #### The Deep Learning Approach (State-of-the-Art)